feesow/documentation/content/applications/websites/forum.rst

 Forum
 =====

-**Odoo Forum** enables you to connect with your community, give visitors' websites the information they need and provide outstanding customer satisfaction.
+**Odoo Forum** enables you to connect with your community, give website visitors the information they need and provide outstanding customer satisfaction.

 .. important::